 Kyle & Sheri Glazier, Glazier Farms, Loyal, Okla.

-An hour and a half north of Oklahoma City, Sheri Glazier, MS, RDN/LD, serves her family of four nutrient-dense dinners featuring beef from the farm where she and her husband, Kyle, who is also a fourth generation Oklahoma farmer, raise wheat and cattle.
+An hour and a half northwest of Oklahoma City, Sheri Glazier, MS, RDN/LD, serves her family of four nutrient-dense dinners featuring beef from the farm where she and her husband, Kyle, who is also a fifth generation Oklahoma farmer, raise wheat and cattle.
 While Sheri takes the lead on most meal preparation, she capitalizes on her time in the grocery store and kitchen as an opportunity to connect online with those who are increasingly interested in ground zero of the food supply chain.

 Their 1974 farm house, which is the farmhouse where Kyle was raised, may look a little different thanks to a renovation before they made that old farm house their own, is built on a solid foundation much like the farmland where they work as full-time farmers.